Bylaws related to election signs

 - Is closer than two metres from the curb or edge of the road.

-- Is placed on any traffic island or centre median.
+- Is placed on any traffic island or center median.

 - Obstructs any traffic control device or creates a traffic or pedestrian hazard.